OHRC Education and Training

 OHRC Journal Club

 The OHRC Journal Club meets Tuesday afternoons during the academic year starting in October.
 The meetings are designed as a faculty-guided forum for doctoral and post-doctoral students to discuss the very latest papers in central and peripheral auditory neuroscience.
 The group meets in MRB 634, from 4 p.m. to 5 p.m., from October to June.
 The club is organized as a series of modules, consisting of three consecutive sessions, focused within a discipline of interest.
 The lead-off presentation of each module is made by an OHRC faculty member.
-The OHRC Journal Club will begin the 2013-14 academic year on October 15, 2013 and will end in June..
+The OHRC Journal Club will begin the 2014-15 academic year in October and will end in June..

-If you would like to be on the list to receive announcements about these meetings, or materials for the discussion, please contact John Brigande at firstname.lastname@example.org.
+If you would like to be on the list to receive announcements about these meetings, or materials for the discussion, please contact John Brigande at email@example.com or Christine Casabar at firstname.lastname@example.org..

 Post and Predoctoral programs